kevL/yata/ReadMe.txt

 Shift+Left                - selects cell left by visible width Shift+Right               - selects cell right by visible width

-- w/out 1 cell selected (or more than one cell is selected) Home                      - scrolls table all the way left End                       - scrolls table all the way right PageUp                    - scrolls table a page up
+- w/out 1 cell selected (or more than one cell selected) Home                      - scrolls table all the way left End                       - scrolls table all the way right PageUp                    - scrolls table a page up